-- Don't forget that this is a country that has suffered massive oppression and while this isn't a piece to try convince you of who is right and wrong in the situation (because trust me however deep you dig this answer cannot be found, especially not from an outside observer) you should remember why the walled off exists, it's not a theme park, more a vehicle to spread the word and create open dialogue on a subject that I assume is very close to Banksy's heart.
+- Don't forget that this is a country that has suffered massive oppression and while this isn't a piece to try convince you of who is right and wrong in the situation (because trust me however deep you dig this answer cannot be found, especially not from an outside observer) you should remember why The walled Off Hotel exists, it's not a theme park, more a vehicle to spread the word and create open dialogue on a subject that I assume is very close to Banksy's heart.

 This truly has been one of the most unique and one-off weekends away and I am very glad I have experienced it.
-If you are unsure if it's for you, then I hope that this article has given you the either impetus or the information to go or not go... but seriously you should go!
+If you are unsure if it's for you, then I hope that this article has given you either the impetus or the information to go or not go... but seriously you should go!